Love Found at Death's Door (aka Chapter 1)

 "Was ist dieses?" the officer asked, patting his uniform in the same area.

 What is this?
 Deryn just stared back.
-The officer asked again.
+The officer asked again, the tone of his voice betraying his annoyance.
+The seconds of silence were endless as she locked eyes with the German.
+They both breathed, the noise becoming the only sound in Deryn's slowing world.
 Out of the corner of her eye, Deryn saw three of the riders make a move toward their flapped holsters.

 "Oh damn it!" she shouted.

-Her hands flew to the handles of the revolvers, and she whipped them out in a cross-draw.
-She fired once at the officer, knocking the spike off his helmet and startling his horse, which reared up on its hind legs, throwing him off.
+Her hands flew to the handles of the revolvers, and she snapped them out in a cross-draw.
+She fired once at the officer, knocking the spike off his helmet and startling his horse, which reared up on its hind legs, throwing him off in a flail of limbs and noisy riding gear.

 These buggers haven't been sighted!
 Deryn thought to herself.
 She'd have to estimate the shots.

 She saw Alek draw his pistol, which he then fired, hitting one of the soldiers in the chest.
 The man fell to the ground and lay still, blood beginning to seep to the front of his uniform.
-The other steeds had begun to whinny, and their riders tried to control them.
+The other steeds had begun to whinny, and their riders fought to maintain control.
 A couple just jumped off their horses, sending them galloping away.
 Deryn fired both pistols at a soldier who had done just that.
-He already had his Mauser out, but never was able to fire, as Deryn's aim had been true.
+He had already drawn his Mauser, but never was able to fire, as Deryn's aim had been true.
 Both bullets struck the man in the chest, knocking him back a few feet and to the ground.
 He didn't get back up.

 Not smart!
 Deryn thought to herself.
 She fired once, hitting him in the trachea.
 The German's eyes widened, and he dropped his knife to cover his wound just as dark red began to stream from it.
 He stumbled and fell to the ground, writhing.

 Then one of the German guns went off, and Alek let out a cry, clutching at his abdomen.
-The officer had shaken off the fall from his horse, and drew his Mauser, which now smoked from the barrel.
+The officer had shaken off the fall from his horse and drawn his Mauser, which now smoked from the barrel.

 "Alek!"
 Deryn screamed, not caring to disguise her voice as Alek dropped to a kneel.

 Suddenly, one of the Germans was upon her, tearing the gun from her grasp.
-This one was young, not much older that Deryn, and the fear showed in his eyes.
+This one was young, not much older that Deryn, and the terror showed in his eyes.

-Deryn drew her rigging knife, saying, "Ich bin traurig!" as it plunged into the young German's gut.
+Deryn drew her rigging knife, saying, "Ich bin traurig!" as she rammed it into the young German's gut.

 I'm sorry!
-Their eyes met, and Deryn's began to fill with tears.
+Their eyes met for a painfully long moment.
+He looked so confused and surprised.
+Deryn pressed her lips together to keep from tearing up.
 He grunted once, then fell to the ground as Deryn pulled her knife back, her hand covered in his blood.

 She felt something hit her right between the shoulder blades with enough force to send her to her knees.
 The officer had pistol-whipped her!
-She whirled around with her knife, slicing across the man's chest.
-He stumbled backward and hit the ground, tripping over his own feet.
+She whirled around with her knife, slicing across the man's chest and released a yell of anger.
+He let out a cry, stumbled backward and hit the ground, tripping over his own feet.
 Deryn regained her footing, rushing at the German, her knife primed for the kill.
-She got to within arms reach of the downed enemy.
+She got to within arm's reach of the downed enemy before the morbid realisation dawned on her.
+The German's hand already grasped the Mauser, his arm rising to align the sights with his eye, aiming right at her.

 He pulled the trigger.